Strategic Learning and the Topology of Social Networks

-We consider a Bayesian game of pure informational externalities, in which a group of agents learn a binary state of the world from conditionally independent private signals, by repeatedly observing the actions of their neighbors in a social network.
+We consider a group of strategic agents who must each repeatedly take one of two possible actions.
+They learn which of the two actions is preferable from initial private signals, and by observing the actions of their neighbors in a social network.

-We show that the question of whether or not the agents learn the state of the world depends on the topology of the social network.
-In particular, we identify a geometric ``egalitarianism'' condition on the social network graph that guarantees learning in infinite networks, or learning with high probability in large finite networks, in any equilibrium of the game.
-We give examples of non-egalitarian networks with equilibria in which learning fails.
+We show that the question of whether or not the agents learn efficiently depends on the topology of the social network.
+In particular, we identify a geometric ``egalitarianism'' condition on the social network that guarantees learning in infinite networks, or learning with high probability in large finite networks, in any equilibrium.
+We also give examples of non-egalitarian networks with equilibria in which learning fails.